Book Now

 Max Altitude: 5,416m / 17,769 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest houseDuration: 9-10 hoursDistance: 17km / 10 milesTravel Mode: Walking

-On our final morning on the trail, we visit the holy Muktinath Temple.
-Only Hindus can enter the shrine, but exploring its tranquil surroundings is a memorable experience.
+On our final morning on the trail, we visit the holy Muktinath Temple, where 108 gomukh (water spouts) and an eternal flame shrine make it one of Nepal's most sacred sites.
+People run under 108 sprouts, claiming to wash away their sins and receive the blessings of God Vishnu.
+Only Hindus are permitted to enter the shrine, but exploring its tranquil surroundings is a memorable experience.

 Max Altitude: 830m / 2,723 ftMeals: Breakfast and LunchDuration: 7-8 hoursDistance: 160km / 99 milesTravel Mode: Local Bus/Jeep